UNIVERSITY UNITARIAN CHURCH

 Reflection Groups

 Reflection Groups at UUC were introduced in Spring 2022 to encourage the experience of discovery, solace, hope, and courage through UU spiritual exploration, reflection, and meditative practice in the supportive company of others.
-Since that time, we have offered six such experiences*, and fall 2025 marks our seventh program.
-You’ll join a group of 8-10 participants, including a trained facilitator or co-facilitators, for six sessions meeting twice a month for two hours each time.
+Since that time, we have offered six such experiences*, and spring 2026 marks our seventh program.
+You’ll join a group of 8-10 participants, including a trained facilitator or co-facilitators, for six sessions, meeting twice a month for two hours each time.
 Participants are asked to make a commitment to attend for the duration of the group.
-The fall 2025 reflection groups will meet Oct-Dec.
+The Spring 2026 reflection groups will meet March through May.

 Soul Matters’ distinguishing characteristic is a focus on deep listening that helps us heal spiritual disconnection, but in a unique process.
 Soul Matters invites us to listen to each other deeply and with discipline.
 Deep listening is not passive, but requires effort and intentionality.
 Participants are invited to practice three distinct disciplines of deep listening during their meeting time: